The Silver Chalice (film): Reception

-Critical reception

 A. H. Weiler of The New York Times wrote that the filmmakers "have come up with a spectacle-filled adventure easily fitted to the lush hues of WarnerColor and the king-sized screen of Cinemascope.
 But in providing a modicum of excitement and generous portions of extravaganza they have turned out a cumbersome and sometimes creaking vehicle that takes too long to reach its goal."

-Variety wrote "Like the Costain book, the picture is overdrawn and sometimes tedious, but producer-director Victor Saville still manages to instill interest in what's going on, and even hits a feeling of excitement occasionally.
-John L. Scott of the Los Angeles Times wrote that "it is colorful at times, rather tedious in other portions."
-Richard L. Coe of The Washington Post wrote "Lester Samuels' screen play meanders self-consciously and Victor Saville's direction is just as overblown.
+Variety wrote, "Like the Costain book, the picture is overdrawn and sometimes tedious, but producer-director Victor Saville still manages to instill interest in what's going on, and even hits a feeling of excitement occasionally."
+John L. Scott of the Los Angeles Times wrote that "it is colorful at times, rather tedious in other portions".
+Richard L. Coe of The Washington Post wrote, "Lesser Samuels' screen play meanders self-consciously and Victor Saville's direction is just as overblown.
 I found nothing remarkable in the performances of the leads, Paul Newman (not as good as he's been on TV), Pier Angeli, Virginia Mayo (more synthetically blondined than ever), Jack Palance (an overtheatric villain), or even Walter Hampden (the ancient Joseph)."
-Harrison's Reports thought the film "deserves a high rating from the production point of view," but was "only moderately interesting" as entertainment.
-John McCarten of The New Yorker wrote that the film "has to do with the pursuit of the Grail by the most dismal assortment of characters I've encountered in a decade."
-The Monthly Film Bulletin wrote "Any true religious atmosphere in this vulgar and incongruous fancy-dress parade is out of the question...Some may discover uproarious moments, many will be repelled by the tastelessness of the spectacle as a whole."
+Harrison's Reports thought the film "deserves a high rating from the production point of view", but was "only moderately interesting" as entertainment.
+John McCarten of The New Yorker wrote that the film "has to do with the pursuit of the Grail by the most dismal assortment of characters I've encountered in a decade".
+The Monthly Film Bulletin wrote, "Any true religious atmosphere in this vulgar and incongruous fancy-dress parade is out of the question...Some may discover uproarious moments, many will be repelled by the tastelessness of the spectacle as a whole."

 Writing in the first edition of his Film Guide in 1977, Leslie Halliwell described the film as "[p]o-faced biblical hokum...with howlingly bad casting and direction...[a] sea of boredom", assigning it 0 stars out of 4.

-The elaborate musical score by Franz Waxman has been prized more than the nearly forgotten movie.
-Elmer Bernstein recorded a suite in 1975, and Film Score Monthly released the surviving portions of the soundtrack recording in 2007.
+The elaborate musical score by Franz Waxman has been widely recognized.
+Elmer Bernstein recorded part of the suite in the 1970s.